samuel-6/Employee-Tracker/README.md

 ## Credits

-This project was developed by [Your GitHub Username](https://github.com/samuel-6).
+This project was developed by [Samuel Munguia](https://github.com/samuel-6).

 ## License